 The deal is done.
 But the giant challenge of melding two very different services is far from over, writes Marcelino Elosua

 A few months ago, I drafted an article that analyzed Microsoft’s purchase of LinkedIn.
+With that, you might have a fair idea of what LinkedIn is and what are the changes it is undergoing.
+You can click on more tips to know about its additional features.
 The article outlined Microsoft’s motivation behind the purchase, as well as a few challenges the two companies need to overcome in order for the integration of all components – Microsoft’s tools and LinkedIn’s network and content – to be successful.
 With the $26.2 billion purchase recently completed, it is time to revisit my initial analysis.

-Microsoft’s vision behind purchasing LinkedIn was to create a more full-service product suite tailored toward businesses and professionals.
+Microsoft’s vision behind purchasing LinkedIn was to create a more full-service product suite and enable LinkedIn for sales people and the ilk.
 Microsoft is a ‘tools’ company, and today’s marketplace demands streamlined access to tools, content and professional networks.
 So, the purchase made sense, since LinkedIn has content and the world’s largest professional network.
 But with two massive companies and the undeniable need to integrate, have Microsoft and LinkedIn successfully identified synergies, and developed an integration plan that will best fit their users’ needs?